minio/kes-docs/content/cli/kes-key/decrypt.md

 ## Overview

-Decrypt the contents of a data encryption key with a key and return the plaintext key.
+Decrypt the contents of a data encryption key and return the plaintext value.

 Use the plaintext value for encrypting or decrypting data using the DEK.

 {{< admonition type="caution">}}
-Avoid storing the plaintext on disk, as it allows decryption of data without requiring access to the Secret key used to generate the DEK.
+Avoid storing the plaintext value of a DEK on disk, as it allows decryption of data without requiring access to the secret key used to generate the DEK.
 {{< /admonition>}}

 ## Syntax